 2. Find your most productive hours

 Though it’s often forgotten when it comes to building routines, we are all different.
-If it’s almost unbearable for you to get up at 5 am and jump straight into yoga routine, don’t cling to this pattern.
+If it’s almost unbearable for you to get up at 5 am and jump straight into a yoga routine, don’t cling to this pattern.